 Babbling is often followed by the ‘jargon phase’ where your child will produce unintelligible strings of sounds, often with a conversation-like tone.
 This makes his babbling sound meaningful.

 First words also begin by around 12 months.
 Babbling, jargon and new words might appear together as your child’s first words continue to emerge.

 Find out more about language development from 3-12 months.

-During this time, the first words usually appear (these one-word utterances are rich with meaning), and by 18 months babies use around 50 words.
-Babies can understand more than they say, though, and will be able to follow simple instructions and understand you when you say ‘no’ (although they won’t always obey!).
-If your baby is not babbling and not using gestures by 12 months, talk to your doctor or a health professional.
+During this time, first words usually appear (these one-word utterances are rich with meaning), and by 18 months babies use around 50 words.
+Babies can understand more than they say, though, and will be able to follow simple instructions.
+In fact your baby can understand you when you say ‘no’ – although she won’t always obey!

 18 months to 2 years

 In his second year, your toddler’s vocabulary will probably grow to around 300 words, and he’ll start to put two words together into short ‘sentences’.
 He’ll understand much of what is said to him, and you’ll be able to understand what he says to you (most of the time!).